extend-commerce/docs/inventory-forecast-ai/Getting_Started.md

 <!-- ![Getting_Started](/bigcommerce/images/Install_.png) -->

 5. **Authorize Permissions**: Review the requested permissions and click "Install" to grant access and install the 'Inventory Forecast AI' app on your store.

+5. **Authorize Permissions**: Review the requested permissions and click "Install" to grant access and install the 'Inventory Forecast AI' app on your store.
 <!-- ![Getting_Started](/bigcommerce/images/installed.png) -->